mozilla/inclusion/code-of-conduct-enforcement/consequence-ladder.md

 * All community leadership roles permanently suspended.

 ### Level 7: All Mozilla, All Areas Permanent Ban
-* Permanent ban.
-* Required - no interaction with other people involved.
+Private communication of ban from project leadership, with **clarity of violation, consequences of continued behavior**.
+Additionally:
+* Required to avoid interaction on community messaging platforms (public forums, commenting on bugs) .
-    * This includes avoiding any interactions in any Mozilla channels, as well as external channels like social media (Twitter, Facebook).
-This includes 'following/liking/retweeting'.
+   * This includes avoiding any interactions in any Mozilla channels, spaces/offices, as well as external channels like social media (Twitter, Facebook).
+For example,  'following/liking/retweeting' would be considered a violation of these terms, and consequence would escalate (including legal).
-    * This includes in-person events and spaces.
 * All accounts deactivated permanently.
 * No attendance at Mozilla events going forward.
 * Mozilla NDA revoked permanently.